 The Service Concession grants MTRCL the right to operate the Corporation's existing railway lines (including the Kowloon Southern Link which was completed in August 2009) and other rail-related businesses ("concession assets") for a period of 50 years (the "Concession Period").
 Under the Service Concession, MTRCL receives all revenues generated from the operation of the Corporation's rail network and other rail-related businesses.
-During the Concession Period, except for projects retained by the Corporation as specified under the Merger Framework Agreement, MTRCL is responsible for the daily operations and maintenance of the transport operations and will fund all related operating capital expenditure, including the improvement and replacement of the Corporation's railway network assets.
+During the Concession Period, MTRCL is responsible for the daily operations and maintenance of the transport operations and will fund all related operating capital expenditure, including the improvement and replacement of the Corporation's railway network assets.
 The Corporation does not have responsibility for any railway or bus operations during the Concession Period.